Jadeveon Clowney

-Jadeveon Davarus Clowney (/dʒəˈdɛviɒn/ jə-DEV-ee-on; born February 14, 1993) is an American professional football defensive end for the Dallas Cowboys of the National Football League (NFL).
-He played college football for the South Carolina Gamecocks, winning the Ted Hendricks Award in 2012.
-Clowney was selected first overall in the 2014 NFL draft by the Houston Texans, where he spent five seasons.
-During his final three seasons with the Texans, Clowney received three consecutive Pro Bowl selections and one second-team All-Pro selection.
-Following his departure from Houston, he played with the Seattle Seahawks, Tennessee Titans, Cleveland Browns, Baltimore Ravens, and Carolina Panthers before joining the Cowboys in 2025.
+Jadeveon Davarus Clowney (/dʒəˈdɛviɒn/ jə-DEV-ee-on; born February 14, 1993) is an American professional football defensive end for the Houston Texans of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, winning the Ted Hendricks Award and SEC Defensive Player of the Year in 2012, along with earning consecutive first-team All-American honors between 2012 and 2013.

+Clowney was selected first overall in the 2014 NFL draft by the Texans, where he spent his first five seasons.
+During his final three seasons with the Texans, Clowney received three consecutive Pro Bowl selections and one second-team All-Pro honor.
+Following his departure from Houston, he played with the Seattle Seahawks, Tennessee Titans, Cleveland Browns, Baltimore Ravens, Carolina Panthers, and Dallas Cowboys.
+He returned to the Texans in 2026.